-• Add Motorcraft Premium Engine Coolant (green-colored or yellow-colored), VC-4-A (US) or CXC-10 (Canada), or the type of coolant originally equipped in your vehicle.
-If you are unsure which type of coolant your vehicle requires, check your coolant reservoir or contact your local dealer.
+- Add Motorcraft Premium Engine Coolant (green-colored), VC-4-A (U.S.) or CXC-10 (Canada) or Motorcraft Premium Gold Engine Coolant (yellow-colored), VC-7-A, depending on the type of coolant originally equipped in your vehicle.
+If you are unsure which type of coolant your vehicle requires, check your coolant reservoir or contact your local dealer. - Do not add/mix an orange-colored, extended life coolant such as Motorcraft Speciality Orange Engine Coolant, VC-2 (US) or CXC-209 (Canada), meeting Ford specification WSS-M97B44-D with the factory-filled coolant.
+Mixing Motorcraft Speciality Orange Engine Coolant or any orange-colored extended life product with your factory filled coolant can result in degraded corrosion protection.

-- Do not add/mix an orange-colored, extended life coolant such as Motorcraft Speciality Orange Engine Coolant, VC-2 (US) or CXC-209 (Canada), meeting Ford specification WSS-M97B44-D with the factory-filled coolant.
-Mixing Motorcraft Speciality Orange Engine Coolant or any orange-colored extended life product with your factory filled coolant can result in degraded corrosion protection. - A large amount of water without engine coolant may be added, in case of emergency, to reach a vehicle service location.
+- A large amount of water without engine coolant may be added, in case of emergency, to reach a vehicle service location.
 In this instance, the cooling system must be drained and refilled with a 50/50 mixture of engine coolant and distilled water as soon as possible.
 Water alone (without engine coolant) can cause engine damage from corrosion, overheating or freezing. - Do not use alcohol, methanol or brine or any engine coolants mixed with alcohol or methanol antifreeze (coolant).
 Alcohol and other liquids can cause engine damage from overheating or freezing. - Do not add extra inhibitors or additives to the coolant.
 These can be harmful and compromise the corrosion protection of the engine coolant. - Do not mix with recycled coolant unless from a Ford-approved recycling process (see Use of Recycled Engine Coolant section).